How Geography and Race Influence the Death Penalty

 Biased and Arbitrary

-• Individual prosecutors have broad discretion to decide when to seek the death penalty.
-Such discretion is one of the hallmarks of our nation’s legal system.
-But the definition of “death eligible” is so broad that there is little guidance for prosecutors to make that decision.
-That leaves room for bias and other factors to seep into the decision making process, despite a prosecutor’s best intentions.
+• Individual prosecutors decide when to seek the death penalty.
+But the definition of "death eligible" is so broad that there is little guidance for prosecutors to make that decision, leaving room for bias and other factors to influence the decision-making process.

-• Race exacerbates the risk of executing an innocent person.
-Eyewitness identification, which is the leading cause of wrongful conviction, is even less reliable when the witness is identifying someone of a different race.
-Of the 196 death row exonerees in the US since 1973, 60% are black or Latino.5
+• Eyewitness identification — the leading cause of wrongful conviction8 — is even less reliable when the witness is identifying someone of a different race.9

-• People who do not support the death penalty are excluded from serving on capital juries, which means large segments of the population can’t participate in the most serious cases.
-Studies have shown that death-qualified juries are more likely to favor a guilty verdict, raising the risk of wrongful convictions.6
+• People who oppose the death penalty are excluded from serving on capital juries.
+Studies have shown that that those people selected for juries, who are open to the death penalty, are more likely to favor a guilty verdict, raising the risk of wrongful convictions.11

 • In some communities, race-based exclusion from juries is extreme.
-For example, in Houston County, Alabama, 8 out of 10 qualified African Americans have been struck by prosecutors from death penalty cases.8
+For example, in Houston County, Alabama, 8 out of 10 Black jurors have been struck by prosecutors from death penalty cases.7

 News about Fairness